 You can easily get a wireless Miracast adapter for your TV.
 These dongle-like adapters plug into your TV’s HDMI port and take power from the USB port.
 (See image for reference).
 These devices are available in a range of 20$-50$.

 Microsoft offers its own Miracast Wireless Adapter but that is a little expensive one.
 You can settle for any adapter that suits your budget.
 Once connected and plugged in, it is time to establish a connection.

 On your computer go to Settings, then open Devices.
 Now click on Add Bluetooth or other device and select the second option that says Wireless Display or dock.
 Now you may select your device from the list of available devices and follow the on-screen instructions.
 Once you’ve successfully added the device, you can start projecting to it.

 To start projecting, open the Action Center and click on Project.
 Click on Connect to a wireless display.
 Now select your wireless display and you’ve successfully connected to your TV.

 You can easily control the projection mode, hit Win+P from the keyboard to open the projection menu.
 Select a mode that suits your task.

-Miracast works like a charm on most of the devices and you can easily watch movies or play games while connected to a Miracast device.
-The only thing you need to take care is about the range of the adapter.
+Miracast works like a charm on most devices and you can easily watch movies or play games while connected to a Miracast device.
+The only thing you need to take care of is the range of the adapter.
 You should not move out your computer from the range of the Miracast Adapter or the connection would break.
 Other than that, if you want to disconnect from your TV or display, open up the projection menu and click on ‘Disconnect’ corresponding to your device.